 Is Alabama Considered Tax Friendly for Retirement?
 Yes

 Notes: Cedar Bluff is a simple place, but people seem to like it.
 Some neighborhoods are a little scruffy.
-The population has increased 8% during the last decade, and home prices have increased 4% since a year ago.
+The population has remained steady during the last decade, and home prices have decreased 13% since a year ago.
 Atlanta is two hours to the southeast.

 Recommended as a Retirement Spot?
 Yes, although the higher than average poverty rate should be kept in mind.